Idle Reduction Research and Development

 In-Cab Air Quality of Trucks Air Conditioned at Electrified Truck Stops

 Climate control is the primary reason truck drivers keep their engines running during rest periods.
 In warm weather, engine idling powers the air conditioner to offset heat from the sun and from the truck's engine and exhaust.
-In cold weather, idling allows the vehicle’s heater to run and thereby keeps the driver warm.
-Truckers experience a wide range of hot and cold conditions throughout the year (or even day).
+In cold weather, idling allows the vehicle’s heater to run, keeping the driver warm.
+Truckers experience a wide range of temperature conditions throughout the year (or even day).
 Not all idle reduction systems have the capacity to maintain driver comfort under widely varying thermal conditions.
-DOE and the National Renewable Energy Laboratory (NREL) initiated the Heavy-Duty Vehicle (HDV) Thermal Management program to improve the effectiveness of idle reduction systems.
+DOE and the National Renewable Energy Laboratory (NREL) undertook the Heavy-Duty Vehicle (HDV) Thermal Management program to improve the effectiveness of idle reduction systems.

 Other Idle Reduction Activities